Electric cars: Firms still forced to sell more despite petrol ban delay

 The rule comes despite the ban on sales of new petrol and diesel cars being pushed back by five years to 2035.

-Business secretary Kemi Badenoch confirmed to the BBC the so-called Zero Emissions Vehicle (ZEV) mandate, requiring car firms to make sure 22% of the cars sold must be electric next year and increasing each year after that, would remain in place.
+Business Secretary Kemi Badenoch confirmed to the BBC the so-called Zero Emissions Vehicle (ZEV) mandate, requiring car firms to make sure 22% of the cars sold must be electric next year and increasing each year after that, would remain in place.

-Forcing firms to hit the target on electric vehicle sales, while pushing back the ban on new petrol and diesel car sales is going to make it harder for firms to sell the electric ones, one large manufacturer told the BBC.

 If a car maker fails to hit the targets, it will either face fines of £15,000 per vehicle, or have to buy a surplus credit from a company that has sold lots of electric vehicles.
 However, a firm could claim back penalties if it surpasses the quota in future.